Heavy on performance, light on the wallet!

 Your Garmin or ANT bike computer displays and records PowerPod Lite power, and other cycling measurements.
 You get a complete record of your cycling data, including power, for your entire ride.

-PowerPod Lite separately stores the first 10 minutes only of each ride in its internal memory; this data is used for diagnostics, as needed.
+PowerPod Lite separately stores the first 10 minutes only of each ride's data in its internal memory; using free Isaac software this data is used for diagnostics as needed.
+(Full ride file recording is available with the optional PowerPod Lite to PowerPod BLE upgrade).

 PowerPod Lite moves effortlessly from bike-to-bike.
 Whenever you change bikes, you will pair PowerPod Lite to your new bike's speed sensor, then perform a simple 5 minute, out-and-back calibration ride.
 NOTE: unlike other PowerPod models, PowerPod Lite stores only one bike profile in its memory.